CalilDrissi/dev-reports/Landing Page Web Design Guildelines.md

 ## Steps for choosing landing page look

-1. choose a personality type.
-2. select design parameters
-4. define a mockup
+ Advice:
-5. Full Graphic design - all design choice made here not whilst coding.
+Full Graphic design - don't make design choice whilst coding.

 -- Don't find complications where there is none

+make it
+then make it better

 ## Steps for Developing landing page